ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 about where the testing is taking place, what tools are used, and what versions, here are some suggestions:

-Where the work is done e.g. work done on DKRZ/Levante:
+Where the work is on DKRZ/Levante (e.g. submit files and output directories)

-- submit files in `/home/b/b382109/submit` (for v2.7.0)
-- output in `/scratch/b/b382109/esmvaltool_output` (for v2.7.0)

 We should document various utilities' versions so that the work can be reproduced in case there is an issue, or release work needs to be picked up mid-release by another release manager: